In this post, I’m going to share some key ways that you can automate your business, save time and increase revenue.

 2. Use autoresponders

 Using autoresponders, you can ensure that everyone who signs up your mailing list can therefore automatically receive encouragements to follow you on social media; buy your products; attend an event and so on without you having to worry about scheduling e-newsletters in automatically.

 3. Use an RSS feed to disseminate content automatically

 This RSS feed can be used to power all sort of stuff automatically — if you set things up correctly, your RSS feed can:

 share your new posts on Twitter, Facebook and other social media feeds

-All this helps anything you publish on your website's blog travel further and faster.
+All this helps anything you publish on your website’s blog travel further and faster.
 Using RSS can automatically generate more traffic to it — without you having to lift a finger.

 4. Take full advantage of search algorithms

 Setting up your website in a way that gives it the best chance of being automatically discovered by one of these algorithms means that you may automatically end up on the receiving end of a lot of web traffic (particularly if you blog in the right way).